Airlie Beach

 Airlie Beach features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Airlie Beach, as per the latest Census, consisted of 31.2% houses and 68.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
-The home ownership level in Airlie Beach was 32.8%, with the rest being mortgaged (17.1%) or rented (50.1%).
-The median monthly mortgage repayment in Airlie Beach was $1,925, higher than Regional Qld's average of $1,655.
-The median weekly rent figure in Airlie Beach was $380, compared to Regional Qld's $345.
-Nationally, Airlie Beach's mortgage repayments were higher at $1,925 versus the Australian average of $1,863, and rents were also higher at $380 compared to the national figure of $375.
+In Airlie Beach, as per the latest Census evaluation, 31.2% of dwellings were houses while 68.8% consisted of other types such as semi-detached units and apartments.
+This differs from Regional Queensland's figures which stood at 76.4% houses and 23.6% other dwellings respectively.
+Home ownership in Airlie Beach was recorded at 32.8%, aligning with Regional Queensland's figure, with mortgaged dwellings accounting for 17.1% and rented ones making up the remaining 50.1%.
+The median monthly mortgage repayment in Airlie Beach was $1,925, significantly higher than Regional Queensland's average of $1,655.
+Meanwhile, the median weekly rent figure in Airlie Beach was recorded at $380, compared to Regional Queensland's $345.
+Nationally, Airlie Beach's mortgage repayments were found to be higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing